AloveIs/AccentComparison/README.md

  - [Tcl/Tk scripting language](https://www.tcl.tk/software/tcltk/)
  - [Examples with Snack](https://www.speech.kth.se/snack/tutorial.html#gettingstarted)

+# Preprocessing

+Pitch values will be:
+ - log scale
+ - centered

+Probablility of voicing:
+ - untouched

+Power(already in log scale):
+ - untouched

 # Classification

 The classification can be performed using a recurrent neural network as it can deal with time series well.
 As a suggestion it is also possible to introduce a CNN as explored by [this paper](https://ieeexplore.ieee.org/document/8141873).